Top 10 Essential Types of Data Visualization of 2025: From Basic to Advanced

 5) Funnel Chart

-A funnel chart is the type of data visualization people often use in multiple business contexts.
+Amongst different types of data visualization charts, a funnel chart is considered the best while working with multiple business contexts.
 It helps track users in a pipeline flow; for example, for sales, it specifically shows the decreasing values as customers go through the sales funnel.

 The funnel width displays the number of users that make their way at each step.
 It shows a linear process comprising sequential stages and a swift picture of where people drop out of the process.